Get Involved

 Fundraising & Special Events

 Alliance For Children hosts various fundraising events to help engage the community in raising awareness regarding the mission of Alliance For Children while also raising funds to support the services that we provide at no cost to families.
-We also coordinate with 3rd Parties who host various events and contribute the proceeds to Alliance For Children.
+We also coordinate with area businesses that host various events and contribute the proceeds to Alliance For Children.
 Volunteers can help serve on planning committees, prepare for events, assist with event set-up/tear down as well as volunteer during the event.
 You can find out more about any scheduled events by visiting our Events Page or following us on social media.

 6